 "This is the first time TAG has discovered hackers who use this technique to avoid detection while maintaining a valid digital signature on PE files," Mehta said today.

-The Google researcher contacted Microsoft, and reported the security gap to change them of the control of digital signatures.
+The Google researcher contacted Microsoft, and mentioned the security gap to change the digital signature control algorithms.

 Files infected with adware OpenSUpdater are currently being distributed through cracked games and software.